Learn to regulate an AC load using PWM Signal

 In this circuit, the AC signal is rectified and that rectified signal is passing through the MOSFET.
-So for both of the positive and negative cycle of AC signal, MOSFET is getting a uni-direction current flow.
+So for both the positive and negative cycles of AC signal, MOSFET is getting a uni-direction current flow.

 Now, if we use a PWM signal to drive the MOSFET, the AC lamp will glow.
 And the modulated signals for this circuit is:

 A suitable PWM signal is now can be used to drive the MOSFET.
-Changing the duty cycle of that PWM signal, we can control our AC loads as we want.
+By changing the duty cycle of that PWM signal, we can control our AC loads as we want.